Blosdz/google-homepage/README.txt

-#SO far i made my way to know a little bit about css and html.
-#I now know more about git and github so this is kinda nice.
-#Hope i get more skills to the way of this course.
+So far i made a google like page from odin project .
+Made some progress understanding css and html.